wfbradley/CDF-confidence/README.md

   (2) Include an option to use the Dvoretzky-Kiefer-Wolfowitz inequality (3) Include an option for the error from the (inverse of the) Kolmovorov-Smirnov test

+It seems that the Komlós–Major–Tusnády approximation offers a pretty good quantitive bound (see also the Donsker theorem), although it's not clear that the constants are explicit.